-- not having the courage to to stand up to other people’s expectations and live the life you wanted
+- Not having the courage to stand up to other people’s expectations and live the life you wanted.

 I’d add another one.
 Letting the person that truly loves you walk away which is a likely results of doing the above.

 If you or someone you love, and living a life that is on course for regrets, it is your job to make the correction.

 It may not be easy to do and you or someone you love may not like hearing it.
 At first such truths are upsetting.
 Bonnie’s work may be a good starting point for a life audit.